 hold a certificate of competency as Master (Master of a foreign-going ship) on ships of 3000 gross tonnage or more;

 have completed an approved education, training, examination and assessment.
+(Presently, there is no approved education and training programme for EM)

 Every candidate who meets the requirements of this rule shall be issued with an Extra Master certificate of competency.
 This shall be issued in addition to the certificate of competency as Master (Master of a foreign-going ship) on ships of 3000 gross tonnage or more as per regulation II/2 of STCW Convention and section A-II/2 of the STCW Code and rule 22 of these rules held by the candidate.